Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

 - “Term Explorer Difficulty Report”

 Semrush Topic Research Tool

-You can use the Topic Research Tool to generate content ideas based on high-performing content online.
+Use the Topic Research Tool to generate keyword ideas based on high-performing content.

 - Search existing domains for content ideas